Overview

 $5,000 Sponsorship

-Sponsor’s name will be listed on the website and on slides during the program.
-Includes one (1) complimentary registration to the course.
+Sponsor’s name will be listed on the Bolch Judicial Institute of Duke Law’s website for one year and includes one (1) complimentary registration to the course.

 $10,000 Sponsorship

-Sponsor’s logo will be listed on the website and on slides during the program.
-Includes two (2) complimentary registrations to the course.
+Sponsor’s logo will be listed on the Bolch Judicial Institute of Duke Law’s website for one year and includes two (2) complimentary registrations to the course.

-In addition to the benefits listed above, sponsors will have the first opportunity to sponsor programs during the Advanced MDL Certificate and McGovern Symposium, which will take place in-person at Duke Law in spring 2023.
+In addition to the benefits listed above, sponsors will have the first opportunity to sponsor programs during the McGovern Symposium, which will take place on Duke University’s campus on December 12, 2024.
 Sponsorships will be used for scholarships and program support.
-For more information or to become a sponsor, contact Lora Beth Farmer at lora.farmer@law.duke.edu.
+For more information or to become a sponsor for the Mass Tort MDL Certificate or McGovern Symposium, contact Lora Beth Farmer at lora.farmer@law.duke.edu.